Thyssengas and Cogas agree on the first cross-border connection of a Dutch distribution network operator to the German hydrogen backbone network

-Dr Stefanie Kesting, CEO of Thyssengas, explains: “Together with Cogas, we recognised the potential of cross-border partnerships for ramping up hydrogen, and we have put this potential to practical use.
-Through the T piece, we are connecting regional demand with European infrastructure.
-Our Vlieghuis-Ochtrup H2 pipeline provides access to the Dutch import market and, by connecting the T-piece to the German hydrogen core network, improves the supply outlook for industry and small and medium-sized enterprises in the Twente region.“
+Dr Stefanie Kesting, CEO of Thyssengas, explains: “Together with Cogas, we have recognised the potential that cross-border partnerships offer for the ramp-up of hydrogen and have put this into practice.
+Through the T-junction, we are linking regional demand with European infrastructure.
+Our Vlieghuis-Ochtrup H2 pipeline thus opens up access to the Dutch import market and, by connecting the T-junction to the German core hydrogen network, strengthens the supply outlook for industry and small and medium-sized enterprises in the Twente region.”

-Gerald de Haan, CEO of Cogas, says: “Together with our Twente and German partners, we are seizing this unique opportunity to connect to the German hydrogen core network.
-The energy system of the future cannot run on sun and wind alone.
+Gerald de Haan, CEO of Cogas, explains: “Together with our partners from Twente and Germany, we are seizing this unique opportunity to connect to the German core hydrogen network.
+The energy system of the future cannot be powered by solar and wind alone.
 Sustainable molecules such as hydrogen are urgently needed.
-With this first step, we are preparing Twente for a future in which hydrogen becomes a valuable source for our companies and for the reliability of our energy system.”
+With this first step, we are preparing Twente for a future in which hydrogen becomes a valuable resource for our businesses and for the security of supply of our energy system.”

-The T-piece is scheduled for construction in 2027 on the Thyssengas Vlieghuis-Ochtrup H2 pipeline near Nordhorn.
-It will provide a technical connection to an unused Dutch natural gas pipeline operated by Cogas, which is set to be converted for hydrogen transportation in the future.
-The pipeline runs from the German-Dutch border to the south of Denekamp in the Overijssel province.
-The Twente region will then have access to the hydrogen network, with the aim of supplying local industry in Enschede, Hengelo and Almelo in the future.
+The T-junction is to be constructed in 2027 on Thyssengas’s Vlieghuis-Ochtrup H2 pipeline near Nordhorn.
+It will serve as a technical connection to a currently unused Dutch natural gas pipeline operated by Cogas, which will be converted for the transport of hydrogen in the future.
+This pipeline runs from the German-Dutch border to the south of Denekamp in the province of Overijssel.
+This will give the Twente region access to the hydrogen network, with a view to supplying local industry in Enschede, Hengelo and Almelo.

-Connecting a Dutch distribution system operator to the H2 core network via a German transmission system operator is a first.
-Through this project, Thyssengas is combining its strong regional presence in North Rhine Westphalia and Lower Saxony with a cross-border approach to scaling up hydrogen usage.
+The connection of a Dutch distribution network operator to the H2 core network via a German transmission system operator is a first of its kind.
+With this project, Thyssengas is combining its strong regional roots in North Rhine-Westphalia and Lower Saxony with a cross-border perspective for the ramp-up of hydrogen.

 Connection to the hydrogen core network

-The planned T-piece will connect to the Thyssengas Vlieghuis-Ochtrup pipeline.
-According to the draft of the network development plan 2025, the pipeline is scheduled to come into operation at the end of 2027.
+The planned T-junction will provide a connection to the Thyssengas Vlieghuis-Ochtrup pipeline, which is scheduled to come into operation at the end of 2027 according to the draft 2025 Network Development Plan.
 This will be the first cross-border hydrogen pipeline between the Netherlands and Germany.
-The conversion of the 53-kilometre natural gas pipeline for hydrogen transport is currently underway.
-The pipeline is part of Germany's core hydrogen network and the GET H2 hydrogen initiative, securing access to the significant import market of the Netherlands.
+Construction work is currently underway to convert the 53-kilometre-long natural gas pipeline for the transport of hydrogen.
+The pipeline forms part of the Germany-wide hydrogen core network and the GET H2 hydrogen initiative, and secures access to the significant import market of the Netherlands.

-Thanks to its proximity to the German-Dutch border, the Vlieghuis-Ochtrup H2 pipeline provides the Twente region a decisive locational advantage.
-The connection near Denekamp can already be established via a 300-metre-long pipeline to the T-piece.
-This will enable Twente to meet the anticipated demand for hydrogen from industry and small and medium-sized enterprises at an early stage and to achieve its sustainability goals.
+The Vlieghuis-Ochtrup H2 pipeline offers the Twente region a decisive locational advantage: due to its immediate proximity to the German-Dutch border, the connection near Denekamp can already be realised via a roughly 300-metre-long pipeline to the T-junction.
+This will enable Twente to meet the expected demand for hydrogen from industry and small and medium-sized enterprises at an early stage and achieve its sustainability goals.

-In addition, a consortium of 13 partners has signed an agreement that goes beyond the construction of the T-piece.
-The German and Dutch partners have reaffirmed their commitment to establishing a regional hydrogen infrastructure in Twente.
-The aim is to ensure a comprehensive hydrogen supply across the region and strengthen cross-border cooperation.
-The agreement was signed at the Twente Safety Campus in Enschede.
-This is where a new hydrogen testing and training facility called ‘HyField’ is being developed in collaboration with Cogas, set to commence operations in summer 2026.
+In addition, a consortium of 13 partners has signed an agreement that goes beyond the realisation of the T-junction.
+Together, the German and Dutch partners reaffirm their commitment to building a regional hydrogen infrastructure in Twente.
+The aim is to ensure a comprehensive supply of hydrogen across the region and to deepen cross-border cooperation.
+The signing took place at the Twente Safety Campus in Enschede.
+Here, under the name ‘HyField’ and in cooperation with Cogas, a new hydrogen testing and training facility is being established, which is set to commence operations in summer 2026.

-*The consortium comprises the following partners: Municipality of Enschede, Municipality of Almelo, Municipality of Hengelo, Municipality of Oldenzaal, Industrie und Handelskammer Nord Westfalen, Oost NL, TECHLAND, H2HUB Twente, Twenteboard, Energy Strategy Twente (RES Twente), Cogas, Province of Overijssel, Thyssengas
+*The consortium comprises the following partners: Municipality of Enschede, Municipality of Almelo, Municipality of Hengelo, Municipality of Oldenzaal, Chamber of Industry and Commerce North Westphalia, Oost NL, TECHLAND, H2HUB Twente, Twenteboard, Energy Strategy Twente (RES Twente), Cogas, Province of Overijssel, Thyssengas.

 Press contact: